Canadian Pacific-Kansas City Southern rail deal seen boosting farm sales

 That is higher than Kansas City’s current multiple of 14 times, making any competing bids unlikely, Ossenbeck said.

-Reporting by Ankit Ajmera and Sanjana Shivdas in Bengaluru, Rod Nickel in Winnipeg, Allison Lampert in Montreal and Maiya Keidan in Toronto; Editing by Christian Plumb, Anil D’Silva and Jonathan Oatis
+Reporting by Ankit Ajmera and Sanjana Shivdas in Bengaluru, Rod Nickel in Winnipeg, Allison Lampert in Montreal and Maiya Keidan and Fergal Smith in Toronto; Editing by Christian Plumb, Anil D’Silva, Jonathan Oatis and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.